santosfamilyfoundation/RuinaMain/windowsInstallationGuide.md

   ![image](imagesMD/anylineFolder.png)

-5. If the `react-native` command is not recognized in the command prompt, then run `npm install -g react-native-cli` to install react-native-cli globally
+5. If the `react-native` command is not recognized in the command prompt, then run `yarn global add react-native-cli` to install react-native-cli globally

 6. Rebuild the Android folder with the following commands
     * `cd android`